mboroff/nsrc-flex-scheduler/README.md

 ### How the web site files get onto the Pi

-The Node-RED flows (`src-flx-scheduler-node-red-project` repo) and this PHP web site (`nsrc-flex-scheduler` repo) are two separate GitHub repositories.
-The script handles them differently:
+The Node-RED flows (`src-flx-scheduler-node-red-project` repo) and this PHP web site are handled completely differently by the installer:

 - **Node-RED flows**: cloned directly with `git clone` into `~/.node-red/projects/nsrc-flex-scheduler`, since Node-RED just needs the flow files (`flows.json`, `flows_cred.json`) copied into `~/.node-red` and any node dependencies from the project's `package.json` installed there.
-- **Web site**: rather than cloning the web repo's working tree directly into `/var/www/html` (which would also drop a `.git` folder and any non-site files into Apache's web root), the script clones the repo to a scratch location under `/tmp`, expects to find a **`nsrc-scheduler.tar`** archive inside it, and extracts *that* into `/var/www/html`.
-This keeps the deployed site to exactly the files meant to be served, with no version-control metadata alongside it.
+- **Web site**: the site's files aren't stored in a GitHub repo at all (a full copy - images, database init scripts, etc. - is too large for a normal git push).
+Instead they're zipped up and hosted as a Dropbox file; `install.sh` downloads that zip directly and extracts it into `/var/www/html`.

   The steps, in order:
   1. `cd /var/www/html` and remove the default Apache landing page (`index.html`) if present.
-  2. `git clone` the web site repo into a `/tmp` scratch folder (public repo, plain anonymous HTTPS - no token/auth needed).
-  3. Confirm `nsrc-scheduler.tar` exists inside the cloned folder; if it's missing, the script lists the repo contents and exits with an error rather than continuing with nothing to deploy.
-  4. Copy `nsrc-scheduler.tar` into `/var/www/html`, then delete the
-     `/tmp` scratch clone.
+  2. `curl` the zip from a fixed Dropbox share link (forced to `dl=1` so it downloads the file directly instead of opening Dropbox's HTML preview page) into `/tmp/nsrc-scheduler.zip` - not straight into `/var/www/html`, since that directory is still root-owned at this point and the installer doesn't run as root.
-  5. **Validate before extracting**: run `tar -tf` on the archive first.
-     If GitHub ever served an HTML error/redirect page instead of the real file (wrong path, repo renamed, etc.), this catches it immediately - printing the first 300 bytes of whatever was downloaded - instead of letting `tar -xvf` fail confusingly or silently extract garbage.
+  3. **Validate before extracting**: run `unzip -tq` on the downloaded file first.
+If Dropbox ever served an HTML/error page instead of the real file (bad link, expired share, rate limit, etc.), this catches it immediately - printing the first 300 bytes of whatever was downloaded - instead of letting extraction fail confusingly or silently produce garbage.
-  6. Extract the tar (`sudo tar -xvf nsrc-scheduler.tar`) directly into `/var/www/html`, then remove the tar file.
-The archive's paths are relative (`./index.php`, etc.) with no wrapping folder, so the files land straight in the web root.
+  4. Extract the zip into `/var/www/html`, then delete the temp zip.
+  5. **Flatten a Finder-zip wrapper if present**: a zip built with macOS Finder's "Compress" wraps the actual files inside a subfolder matching the original folder's name (e.g.
+     `nsrc-flex-scheduler/index.php` instead of `index.php` directly),
+     and adds a hidden `__MACOSX` metadata folder alongside it.
+The script deletes `__MACOSX`, then - if `index.php` isn't directly in `/var/www/html` - finds whichever folder it actually landed in and copies that folder's contents up into `/var/www/html`, removing the now-empty wrapper folder afterward.
+This makes the installer work correctly whether the zip has a wrapper folder or not.
-  7. `chown -R www-data:www-data /var/www/html` so Apache owns
+  6. `chown -R www-data:www-data /var/www/html` so Apache owns
      everything just deployed.
-  8. Run `init_db.php` as `www-data` to create `db/nsrc_flex.db`, then
+  7. Run `init_db.php` as `www-data` to create `db/nsrc_flex.db`, then
      `chmod 775 db/` so the web server can write to it.
-  9. Explicitly `apt-get install php-sqlite3` and `phpenmod pdo_sqlite`
+  8. Explicitly `apt-get install php-sqlite3` and `phpenmod pdo_sqlite`
      and restart Apache - `init_db.php` can succeed even if the extension isn't actually enabled for live requests, so this step makes sure the running site has it.

-  **When updating this repo**, keep `nsrc-scheduler.tar` in sync with the actual site files (rebuild/re-commit it whenever `index.php`, `config.php`, etc. change) - the installer only ever looks at the tar, not the individual files sitting next to it in the repo.
+  **When updating the site files**, re-zip the whole folder and re-upload it to the *same* Dropbox share slot (replacing the file in place, not creating a new share) - that keeps the file ID and `rlkey` in the share link identical, so `install.sh` never needs to change.
+You'd only need to update the `DROPBOX_ZIP_URL` in `install.sh` if you ever delete and recreate the share from scratch instead of replacing the file in place.

+- **sqlite3 CLI**: in addition to the `php-sqlite3` extension PHP itself uses, the installer also installs the plain `sqlite3` command-line tool.
+This isn't for the PHP site - it's what the Node-RED flows shell out to (via `exec` nodes) to check the current hour's reservation status directly against the same database, so the radio dashboard pages show "Available" / "Reserved by ..." using the same underlying data as `radio_control.php`, without needing a separate Node-RED database node installed.
 - **Reboot/Shutdown permissions**: after the site is deployed, the script also writes the `www-data ALL=(root) NOPASSWD: /sbin/reboot, /sbin/shutdown -h` sudoers rule needed by `pi_status.php` (see the "Pi Status" section below), validating it with `visudo -c` and removing it again if it fails validation - a broken sudoers.d file could otherwise break `sudo` system-wide.

+## Manual setup (without install.sh)

+The sections below describe setting the site up by hand, file by file
+- useful if you're not using `install.sh` (e.g. deploying to a non-Pi server, or just want to see each piece individually).
+If you're running the automated installer, skip ahead to "How the login/account logic works" - the steps below aren't what `install.sh` actually does.

 ## 1. Install PHP (if not already present)